-Following the Strategic Plan of GCF 2024-2027, GCF will enhance support for national entities' readiness.
-One of the ways is by providing ad-hoc technical assistance.
-One of the trial programs is being implemented in Indonesia, focusing on the energy and forestry sectors.
-In this assistance effort, GCF conducted visits to Indonesia on October 11-13 and October 30 to November 3, 2023.
+Following GCF Strategic Plan 2024-2027, GCF will increase readiness support for national entities.
+One of them is by providing technical support as a trial program in Indonesia, focusing on the energy and forestry sectors.
+Regarding this support, GCF visited Indonesia on October 11-13, 2023, and 30 October to 3 November 2023.

-In recent years, Indonesia has been striving to promote the development of Green Climate Fund (GCF) projects originating from nationally accredited entities.
-One approach is by issuing a Call for Project Concept Note, resulting in several potential projects under the auspices of nationally accredited entities, PT.
+In the last few years, Indonesia has attempted to boost the development of the Green Climate Fund (GCF) project from national Accredited Entities.
+One of the efforts involved conducting a Call for Project Concept Note, which resulted in several potential projects under national Accredited Entities, PT.
 Sarana Multi Infrastruktur (PT.
 SMI) and Kemitraan.

-During these visits, GCF focused on expediting the development of selected projects from the Call for Project Concept Note through discussions with various key stakeholders to understand the regional project context and align it with national agendas.
+In this visit, GCF focused on the projects proposed through the Call for Project Concept Note to accelerate their development.
+This was done through discussions with various key stakeholders to understand the regional context of the projects and align them with the national agenda.

 The energy sector is a priority sector in Indonesia.
 On October 11-13, 2023, GCF held a meeting with PT.
 SMI, one of the accredited entities, which also manages the Energy Transition Mechanism (ETM) fund platform.
 In this project, collaboration between PT.
 SMI and Perusahaan Listrik Negara (PLN) can significantly contribute to the transition to renewable energy while increasing energy access in remote islands.
 This project can also serve as a catalyst for other projects aimed at reducing the vulnerability of populations in remote Indonesian islands and decreasing dependence on diesel.